-My favorite citrus and chocolate combo is chocolate and lemon.
-My Lemon Frosted Chocolate Cookies are a recipe that I make all the time!
+If you like the chocolate and lemon combo as much as I do, then try my Lemon Frosted Chocolate Cookies are a recipe that I make all the time!
 And I recently just made Lemon Zest Chocolate Chip Cookies, which are a really delicious take on classic chocolate chip cookies.
-If you haven’t tried it, and you’re a fan of the popular chocolate and orange combo, then I highly recommend coming over to this side.
-I’m not even a huge fan of chocolate and orange and I love chocolate and lemon so much!

 Why use organic ingredients in this recipe?
 You all know I’m a huge organic advocate, and I bet you may be thinking sometimes, Why would I even bother to use organic ingredients in something that is so sweet and indulgent?
 But, that is the exact reason why you should use organic ingredients!
 Sweet things need to have flavor in order to be good, otherwise they are just sweet and they don’t taste like much else.
 Organic ingredients are more pure than conventional ones, therefore they actually have more flavor than the non organic options.
 Say it with me, organic means more flavor!
 And not just more flavor but a more true and pure flavor.
 And organic ingredients are much healthier for you to eat in general as they do not contain GMOs or anything artificial.
 Plus, you are being environmentally friendly when you choose organic ingredients!